Alcohol Unit Calculator

 That is why, if you search for alcohol consumption recommendations, you have to pay attention to the country you're in and the country you're referring to.
 The good news is that health ministries now mark the content of pure alcohol in a particular beverage using simple, apparent icons.
 And, luckily, the basic units remain the same, so if you know your drinks volume and proof - you're all set!

 Here, in the calculator panel, you can check how much is a unit of alcohol in your country compared to the UK one.
 You've also got the amount of pure alcohol in 'one unit' in brackets next to it.

-International Alliance For Responsible Drinking has guidelines for particular countries.
+International Alliance For Responsible Drinking has.